Table of Contents

 • Make a small incision on the lower abdomen.

-• A laparoscope will be injected through the incision that projects the camera footage and allows you to see inside.
+• A laparoscope will be inserted through the incision that projects the camera footage and allows you to see inside.
 The gas will be injected into your belly to create more space for the procedure.

 • Further tiny incisions will be made to insert surgical tools.